mzmine/mzmine_documentation/docs/workflows/lcmsworkflow/lcms-workflow.md

 The raw data processing consists of essentially two steps: [Data import](../../module_docs/io/data-import.md#lc-ms-data) and [Mass detection](../../module_docs/featdet_mass_detection/mass-detection.md)

 ### Raw data import
-Either open (e.g. mzML) and native vendor (e.g. Thermo, Bruker) data formats can be imported in MZmine 3.
-All the supported formats are listed here (LINK to Doc).
-For more details see the [Data import](../../module_docs/io/data-import.md#lc-ms-data) module.
+Either open (e.g. mzML) and native vendor (e.g. Thermo, Bruker) data formats can be imported in mzmine.
+All the supported formats can be found [here](../../module_docs/io/data-import.md#lc-ms-data).

 ### Mass detection
-This step produces a list (referred to as "mass list") of the m/z values found in each MS scan across the LC run that exceed a user-defined threeshold (i.e. noise level).
+This step produces a list (referred to as "mass list") of the m/z values found in each MS scan across the LC run that exceed a user-defined threshold (i.e. noise level).
 For more details see the [Mass detection](../../module_docs/featdet_mass_detection/mass-detection.md) module.

 ## Feature processing
 The goal of the "Feature processing" is to obtain a list of all the detected features (characterized by a RT and m/z value) from the raw LC-MS data.

 ### Chromatogram building
 The first step in the "Feature processing" is to build the so-called extracted ion chromatograms (EICs) for each detected mass (see "Mass detection").
-There are two modules in MZmine 3 that can fulfil this task: [ADAP chromatogram builder](../../module_docs/lc-ms_featdet/featdet_adap_chromatogram_builder/adap-chromatogram-builder.md) (widely used) and **Grid mass** (create docs).
+For this, use the [Chromatogram builder](../../module_docs/lc-ms_featdet/featdet_adap_chromatogram_builder/adap-chromatogram-builder.md) module.

 The "detected" features in each ﬁle are listed in the so-called "feature lists", which are then further processed and aligned to connect corresponding features across all samples.